lucylow/course-v3/README.md

 # Course notes for fast.ai

-See the `nbs` folder for the notebooks.
+See the `nbs` folder for the python notebooks.